Property Ownership & Severing A Joint Tenancy | Curtis Parkinson

 Tenants In Common – Example

 Paul and Michele own their property as joint tenants.
 They each make Wills, leaving their house to their children.
-However, Paul doesn’t want to end up like his mother Betty, so he and Michele sever the joint tenancy, becoming 50/50 tenants in common.
-They leave their 50% share in Trust to their children, with a life interest provision for each other.
+However, Paul doesn’t want to end up like his mother, Betty, so he and Michele sever the joint tenancy, becoming 50/50 tenants in common.
+They leave their 50% share in a Trust to their children, with a life interest provision for each other.

 Michele dies in 2020.
 Paul requires care in 2021.
 Michele’s 50% share is safeguarded for the children and isn’t included in Paul’s assets list.